ansible/awx-operator/README.md

 This operator is meant to provide a more Kubernetes-native installation method for AWX via an AWX Custom Resource Definition (CRD).

-Note that the operator is not supported by Red Hat, and is in **alpha** status.
+> :warning: The operator is not supported by Red Hat, and is in **alpha** status.
 For now, use it at your own risk!

 ## Usage